AmirAli-AZ/PeriodicTable/README.md

-A simple periodic app for chemistry lovers written in java and javafx
+A simple periodic table app for chemistry lovers written in java and javafx
 <br>
 thanks to [Periodic-Table-JSON](https://github.com/Bowserinator/Periodic-Table-JSON) for its useful information